-• Senior Statesmen Program
+Senior Statesmen Program

 The 2020 Senior Statesman program has been suspended due to COVID-19.
 Recruitment for 2020 was successful and all senior stateman candidates have been added to MCDA Advocacy outreach list.
 The 2019 Senior Statesman program was held in April with 24 participants.
-New brochures, applications, and programming was developed this year over a three-day format.
+New brochures, applications, and programming were developed with a three-day format.
 Participants reported a high degree of satisfaction with the program based upon post event survey results.
+No program was held in 2020 due to the pandemic.